- Associate’s degree in science related field plus 2 years of applicable lab experience required

 - Ability to communicate with peers and all levels of management

-- Ability to perform under stress when confronted with emergent, critical, unusual, or dangerous situations, or situation in which working speed and sustained attention are make-or-break aspects of the job.
+- Adaptability to performing under stress when confronted with emergent, critical, unusual, or dangerous situations, or situation in which working speed and sustained attention are make-or-break aspects of the job.

 - Ability to maintain both a high standard of courtesy and cooperation in dealing with co-workers.

-- Ability to accept responsibility for the direction, control or planning of an activity.
+- Adaptability to accepting responsibility for the direction, control or planning of an activity.

 - Adaptability to situations requiring the precise attainment of set limits, tolerances or standards.

-- Ability to perform repetitive work or to perform continuously the same work, according to set procedures sequence or pace.
+- Adaptability to perform repetitive work or to perform continuously the same work, according to set procedures sequence or pace.

 Constant (67%-100% of work day)

 - Reaching: extending hand(s) and arm(s) in any direction.